by Pam McClellan, Supervisor of Counseling Services

 When these needs are met, a child’s openness to academics is enhanced, and self-esteem blossoms.
 From food service to campus safety staff to coaches and club sponsors, APS works to foster the whole child.

 When a child faces bullying or harassing behavior from another person, the result can deprive a child of their lunch, cause them to feel fearful and sick, and leave them feeling excluded – at any age.
 It can happen in the lunch line and online, in the bathroom, and in the classroom.
-Through the adverse experience of bullying or harassing behavior, children can experience a setback – s/he may no longer feel a sense of belonging, and they may not want to go to school.
+Through the adverse experience of bullying or harassing behavior, children can experience a setback – they may no longer feel a sense of belonging, and they may not want to go to school.
 That sense of belonging and the view of school as a safe place must be restored for the student to resume their focus on instruction.